 Introduction

-Before I shall come back to our project Bosnia in Berlin and how I would situate it under the umbrella of the leading question of what it means to place the emphasis on youth, I would first like to challenge, in a somewhat provocative way, the frame of this symposium.
+Before I come back to our project, Bosnien in Berlin, and how I would situate it under the umbrella of the leading question of what it means to place the emphasis on youth, I would first like to challenge, in a somewhat provocative way, the frame of this symposium.
 This frame is, as I understood it, the trust in the agency of ‚youth‘ as the agents of hope and a better future.
-I will not only discuss the frame, but also ask for the agency of the other agents inside the picture: the not-so-young, the grown-ups, the adults, and even the elders.
-But since Bosnia in Berlin is a literary project, and since we are trained scholars, I will also approach the truth-seeking mission that is inherent to both science and essayistic literature.
-I hope to demonstrate why literature and culture deserve all our attention and support – although we have already heard more than convincing arguments, especially in Nataša’s presentation.
+I will discuss the frame and ask for the agency of the other agents inside the picture: the not-so-young, the grown-ups, the adults, and even the elders.
+But since Bosnien in Berlin is a literary project, and since we are trained scholars, I will also approach the truth-seeking mission that is inherent to both science and essayistic literature.
+I hope to demonstrate why literature and culture deserve all our attention and support—although we have already heard more than convincing arguments, especially in Nataša’s presentation.

-Youth: a beautiful frame for a complicated picture
+Youth serves as a beautiful frame for a complicated picture.

-I feel entitled and also urged to question that frame, as I cannot consider myself a ‚young‘ person: I am 42 years old.
+I feel both entitled and compelled to question that frame, as I cannot consider myself a ‚young‘ person since I am 42 years old.
 However, this allows me to look back to at least 22 years of a perspective on youth empowerment in Bosnia and Germany: Right after school, I went to Bosnia and worked for the German youth association Schüler Helfen Leben (SHL) and the Campaign for Conscientious Objection (Kampanja za Prigovor Savjesti).
-One of my first tasks, in the year 2000, was to co-organize a youth summit with a very prominent and important guest-speaker: Wolfgang Petritsch, then High Representative of the International Community.
-And guess what he said: nearly the same as present-day High Representative Christian Schmidt.
+One of my first tasks, in the year 2000, was to co-organize a youth summit with a very prominent and important guest speaker: Wolfgang Petritsch, then High Representative of the International Community.
+And guess what he said: his message was nearly the same as that of the present-day High Representative, Christian Schmidt.
 He highlighted the role of the youth as the future leaders of the country.
-We all, including myself, were really charmed and happy about these words – because hey! – the future was our’s!
+We all, including myself, were really charmed and delighted about these words—because hey! – the future was ours!

-One could say that it is an evergreen to depict the youth as the real saviors of their own future.
-The probably most eminent, recent examples of this kind of rhetoric youth empowerment also resonates in Barack Obama’s and Angela Merkel’s speeches at the International Climate Summit in Glasgow, last year.
-And as we know, Greta Thunberg – as a representative of „the youth“ – was not pleased with the whole performance.
+One could say that it is a cliché to depict the youth as the real saviors of their own future.
+The probably most prominent recent examples of this kind of rhetoric on youth empowerment also resonate in Barack Obama’s and Angela Merkel’s speeches at the International Climate Summit in Glasgow last year.
+And as we know, Greta Thunberg—as a representative of „the youth“—was not pleased with the whole performance.
 So it’s time for some critical questions: What about all the empowered youth from back then?
-From twenty or thirty years ago?
+What happened to the empowered youth of twenty or thirty years ago?
 They are now grown-ups, adults, or even elders.
-So we should evaluate where all the past youth empowerment has lead to.
+So we should evaluate the outcomes of past youth empowerment initiatives.

-When I look back and forth, I can, of course, see some impressively fortunate and succesful cases of empowered youth.
-But below the line, I can also see a project that has failed by and large – at least, when the current state of the arts of statehood in BiH is in question, which is under constant attack.
-We all know that emigration is a big problem: many young people literally flee the country, and a glimpse at the facebook group odliv mozgova – braindrain – with its nearly 30.000 members will illustrate best what I mean.
-And, of course: they all have their reasons.
+When I look back and forth, I can, of course, see some impressively fortunate and successful cases of empowered youth.
+However, I also see a project that has largely failed, particularly when it comes to the current state of statehood in Bosnia and Herzegovina, which is constantly under attack.
+We all understand that emigration poses a significant issue: a significant number of young individuals are actively leaving the country, as evidenced by the nearly 30,000 members of the Facebook group „Odliv Mozgova“ (brain drain).“ And, of course, they all have their reasons.

-However, the relationship between youth and future today is more (de-)pressing than in the early 2000s, when the general mood was characterized by the all-encompassing hope and belief that things would necessarily get better: Today, all kind of future first confronts the meta-catastrophe of climate change – which is why I am, frankly speaking, very concerned whenever the solution to our problems is projected onto youth and into the future.
-The progressive catastrophe of climate change urges us to act at present — and not (only) in future.
+However, the relationship between youth and the future today is more (de-)pressing than in the early 2000s, when the general mood was characterized by the all-encompassing hope and belief that things would necessarily get better: Today, all kinds of futures confront the meta-catastrophe of climate change—which is why I am, frankly speaking, very concerned whenever the solution to our problems is projected onto youth and into the future.
+The progressive catastrophe of climate change urges us to act at present—and not (only) in the future.

-Science is a truth-seeking mission, and science is also what the Südosteuropa-Gesellschaft is after – which is why I shall readdress the question of the relationship between the literary project of Bosnien in Berlin, and science – as science is mostly understood as a positivist, non-fictional (non-literary) approach to proven facts.
+Science is a truth-seeking mission, and science is also what the Südosteuropa-Gesellschaft is after—which is why I shall revisit the question of the relationship between the literary project of Bosnien in Berlin and science—as science is mostly understood as a positivist, non-fictional (non-literary) approach to proven facts.

-„The biggest truth“, as writer Lana Bastašić was quoted a few days ago in the Sarajevan Oslobođenje, “can sometimes be found in the biggest fiction“.
-And here, I would like to remind us of the constructive role of fiction as utopia that would later – though, in a modified way – turn reality, and even science.
-If we only think of Thomas Hobbes‘ Leviathan: with the Leviathan, Hobbes used a mythological (literary, biblical) figure, which helped him to develop a theory of the political, of the state and of the sovereign of the state as the body politic – which was later enshrined by political science as science and scientific thought (Hobbes fancied adults, not the youth).
+„The biggest truth,“ as writer Lana Bastašić was quoted a few days ago in the Sarajevan Oslobođenje, “can sometimes be found in the biggest fiction“.
+And here, I would like to remind us of the constructive role of fiction as utopia that would later—though in a modified way—turn into reality and even science.
+If we consider Thomas Hobbes‘ Leviathan, we see that Hobbes used a mythological figure (from literature and the Bible) to develop his theory of politics, the state, and the sovereign as the body politic—a theory that was later recognized by political science as a legitimate field of study (Hobbes focused on adults, not the youth).
 In that way, literature can work as an incubator of science.

-A third reason why literature is an important field for truth-seeking and science is that it does not only allow us to explore, to contextualize and to construct stories – but also to deconstruct, to fragment, and perhaps to better see the elephant in the room.
-Literary stories can be analyzed like historiography or the story in history – as Hannah Arendt and Walter Benjamin have suggested.
-According to them, fragmentation is the best way to reveal the pathology in the course of history, which sometimes also becomes apparent when we say „look, it happened again“, or „history repeats itself“ (and you can read similar statements these days in the newspapers and on online platforms, when you turn your eye to the Russian invasion of Ukraine).
+Literature serves as a crucial field for truth-seeking and science because it not only enables us to explore, contextualize, and construct stories, but also to deconstruct, fragment, and potentially reveal hidden truths.
+Literary stories can be analyzed like historiography or the story in history—as Hannah Arendt and Walter Benjamin have suggested.
+According to them, fragmentation is the best way to reveal the pathology in the course of history, which sometimes also becomes apparent when we say, „Look, it happened again,“ or „History repeats itself“ (and you can read similar statements these days in the newspapers and on online platforms when you turn your eye to the Russian invasion of Ukraine).
 And there is a method for fragmentation: trope or metaphor analysis.

-There are other pitfalls which should be avoided when addressing the youth, and I already mentioned the problem with time.
-Secondly, if we suppose that young people will, tomorrow, settle everything much better than the present-day midagers or older adults, this may obscure the real share of agency, wealth, power, and responsibility.
-I shall conclude here, but not in despair or hopelessness, because I honestly believe in the transformative power of science as a truth-seeking process and science as the systematic language of critique – no matter how poorly academia often treats academics.
+Avoiding other pitfalls when addressing the youth is crucial, and I have already mentioned the issue of time constraints.
+Secondly, if we suppose that young people will, tomorrow, settle everything much better than the present-day middle-aged or older adults, this may obscure the real share of agency, wealth, power, and responsibility.
+I shall conclude here, but not in despair or hopelessness, because I honestly believe in the transformative impact of science as a truth-seeking process and science as the systematic language of critique—no matter how poorly academia often treats academics.

-Emina Haye, Nadira Musić und Thomas Schad teilen sich die Aufgaben der Redaktion und sind hauptverantwortlich für die Inhalte sowie Hauptansprechpartner*innen für Projektinteressierte und Mitwirkende.
-Aldina Čemernica, Snežana Stanković und Sabrina Halilović sind Gründungsmitglieder und Autor:innen des Kernteams.
+Emina Haye und Thomas Schad sind die Hauptansprechpartner:innen für Projektinteressierte und Mitwirkende und teilen sich die Aufgaben der Redaktion sowie die Verantwortung für die Inhalte.
+Aldina Čemernica, Nadira Musić und Sabrina Halilović sind Gründungsmitglieder und Autor:innen des Kernteams.
 MEHR

 2 Antworten auf „Youth in truth and fiction“